ethereum/remix-plugin/packages/engine/core/README.md

 const fs = new FileSystemPlugin() const manager = new PluginManager()
 ...
-fs.call('manager', 'activatePlugin', 'terminal')  // At this point `currentRequest` on manager is "fs" manager.deactivatePlugin('editor')  // This will fail
+fs.call('manager', 'activatePlugin', 'terminal')  // At this point `currentRequest` in manager is "fs" manager.deactivatePlugin('editor')  // This will fail
 ```